CLOSED FOR THE SEASON • Information may be outdated. Add this

 MISSION & OBJECTIVE

-Now in its seventh year, the Human Rights Arts and Film Festival (HRAFF) is Australia's premier cultural event devoted exclusively to the exploration of human rights issues through art and film.
+Celebrating its 12th year, the Human Rights Arts and Film Festival (HRAFF) is Australia's premier cultural event devoted exclusively to the exploration of human rights issues through art and film.
 HRAFF aims to:

 • Advance and encourage debate and awareness of human rights issues amongst the broader community through creative media.